 The Composer Slam is a fun and educational Fringe Event of the Bellingen Fine Music Festival.
 It is part of the Festival “Music-By-Youth Project” which is funded by Camp Creative in memory of Peter Nance and by Festivals Australia of the Australian Govenment.
 The Slam is being presented this year by Limelight Magazine.

-For the Slam, student composers can either arrange to have their work performed or alternatively bring a notation program file of the score of their composition to be played with the score displayed on a big screen.
+For the Slam, student composers can either arrange to have their work performed or alternatively bring their laptop with a notation program file of the score of their composition to be played with the score displayed on a big screen.

 The Slam will have two rounds.
 The first preliminary round will be held in the Bellingen Uniting Church Centre in June.
 The second round for preliminary round finalists will be held during the Bellingen Fine Music Festival in September in front of an audience of Music Festival attendees, their family and their friends.

 The preliminary round will be adjudicated by composer Paul Jarman.

 The final round will be adjudicated by composer Elena Kats-Chernin.
 There will be two Encouragement Awards given by Elena, each of $100 cash, and all participants in this round will have complimentary admittance to a Composition Workshop by Elena to follow shortly after the Slam.